JunhaoSong/cuseistut/source/abs_loc/index.rst

     from mpl_toolkits.mplot3d import Axes3D

 .. note::
- | Functions below is important to be defined at first.
+ | Define functions that will be used later.

 .. code::